ublue-os/boxkit/README.md

 - The URL for the generated images will be `ghcr.io/<username>/<image_name>` by default.

 ### Signing your images
-Although optional, it is **Higly recommended** you use container signing for your images.
+Although optional, it is **Highly recommended** you use container signing for your images.
 To sign your images, follow the steps below:

 1. [Install `cosign`.](https://docs.sigstore.dev/cosign/system_config/installation/)